Time icon

 Are cell phone stipends taxable?

 IRS-2011-933 offers specific guidance on the tax treatment of cell phones.
 Employers may provide cell phone stipends for work-related purposes as a non-taxable benefit.
-However, you must have documentation showing that using personal phones is necessary for your employees to perform their job duties.
+However, you must have documentation showing that personal cell phone use is necessary for your employees to perform their job duties.
 Without this, the benefit will be taxable.

 If you provide your employees with cell phones for business purposes, you can do so as a tax-free fringe benefit, as long as it's necessary for their job and not just an additional incentive.